Taghrid-M/seminar-03/sm3_intro_to_stat.md

 ### The probability density function

 These plots are visualizations of the normal distribution’s probability density function.
-It is a function that maps the values *x* (possible heights in our example) to its associated probability described by the distribution.
+It is a function that maps the values $x$ (possible heights in our example) to its associated probability described by the distribution.
 In general, you can see that the probability decreases as values deviate from the mean; in the normal distribution, the mean value